septdney/htb-sherlock-heartbreaker-denouement/README.md

 This repository contains my script for parsing quickly the many Cloudtrail logs provided in the challenge [Heartbreaker-Denouement by HackTheBox](https://app.hackthebox.com/sherlocks/Heartbreaker-Denouement).

 I'm using Elasticsearch and Python for its ease of use.
+None of this is particularly secure nor stable, it is not meant for production, only for solving the challenge on your PC.

 It is made for linux (created on Ubuntu), **it shall not work on Windows**.